aaron-grau/curic/react/readings/containers.md

 ```
 And finally, `list` receives as props a single item, rendering that item's
 name and body.

-As presentational components `List` and `Item` don't know where information comes
-from our how to change it.
-They only render what's given to them.

 [provider]: ./provider.md
 [connect]: ./connect.md